How to Choose the Best Home Builder

 - Do you like the builder as a person?
-Building a custom home is a long project.
-It will probably take a minimum of 6 months or could go as long as a year.
+Building a custom home is a long project, and it will probably take a minimum of 6 months or could go as long as a year.
 If you are not feeling a rapport with your contractor at the interview, it’s not likely to improve if you hire him.

-- Does the builder see enthusiastic to take on your project?
-If you feel like the contractor is looking at your home as a filler for an empty spot in the schedule, I would suggest you take a pass.
-If there isn’t any excitement about building your home, it’s probably going to reflect on the finished product.
+- Does the builder seem enthusiastic to take on your project?
+If you feel like the contractor is looking at your home as a filler for an empty spot in the schedule, I suggest you take a pass.
+If there isn’t any excitement about building your home, it will probably reflect on the finished product.

 - Was the contractor happy to answer your questions about work and process?
 Good work speaks for itself, but those that create it are generally eager to share information.

 - Did the builder return calls or emails promptly?
 If the answer is no, that is not a condition likely to improve with age; just the opposite.